Sharing a Pear Application

 line displays the remote public key, in hex, of the peer that executed pear run

-with the application key.
+with the application link.

 Once the application is closed on the peer machine the seeding output on the original machine will be similar to: